 The Obverse Of The 1939 Nickel

-The obverse of the 1939 nickel showcases Felix Schlag’s portrait of Thomas Jefferson facing left, depicting America’s third president with refined classical styling.
+The obverse of the 1939 nickel showcases Felix Schlag’s portrait of Thomas Jefferson facing left.
+Numismatic scholar Cornelius Vermeule noted Schlag’s bust was closely modeled on Jean-Antoine Houdon’s famous 1789 sculpture of Jefferson.

-Jefferson’s profile displays distinctive period features including his characteristic hairstyle tied back in the 18th-century fashion.
-The word “LIBERTY” appears prominently along the left rim, while the date “1939” is positioned on the right side.
+Jefferson’s profile displays his characteristic 18th-century hairstyle tied back at the neck.
+The word “LIBERTY” appears prominently along the left rim, while “1939” sits to the right of the portrait.

 Above Jefferson’s portrait, the national motto “IN GOD WE TRUST” is inscribed in small letters.
-The overall design emphasizes simplicity and dignity, reflecting Jefferson’s intellectual legacy and democratic ideals.
+The design emphasizes simplicity and dignity, reflecting Jefferson’s intellectual legacy.

 The Reverse Of The 1939 Nickel